yatish27/shore/README.md

     ### Using postgresapp.com

-    1. Visit https://postgresapp.com and download the app with PostgresSQL
+    1. Visit https://postgresapp.com and download the app with PostgreSQL
     2. Install the app
     3. Start the server and initialize the cluster using the UI